Last Updated on 03/07/2025

 4. Lyft

-The ride-sharing firm, employed persuasive advertising in their advertisements in which they acknowledged achievers, hard workers, and drivers.
+The ride-sharing firm employed persuasive advertising in its advertisements, acknowledging achievers, hard workers, and drivers.

 It was able to create an emotional connection between individuals who try to achieve their objectives and the brand itself by concentrating on the consumers who required the product rather than the ride-share app itself.